 Standard credit terms are in place for individual clients, however, wherever possible, new corporate customers are analysed individually for creditworthiness before the subsidiary's standard payment and service delivery terms and conditions are offered.
 The entity's review includes external creditworthiness databases when available.
 The subsidiary establishes an allowance for impairment that represents its estimate of incurred losses in respect of trade and other receivables.
 This allowance represents specific provisions against individual exposures.
 The movement in provisions for impairment in respect of trade receivables is disclosed in note 15.
-Other overdue trade receivables amounted to €2,450,000 (2015: £1,252,000), principally overdue by nine months, but were not impaired.
+Other overdue trade receivables amounted to €773,000 (2016: €817,000) but were not impaired.